-Effective waste management reduces costs through the reuse of resources and minimisation of fees associated with removal, transportation and disposal of waste, and improves environmental outcomes locally, regionally and globally.

-Effective waste management is achieved through the implementation of a WMP for the operational life of the Development.
+Effective waste management reduces costs through the reuse of resources and minimisation of fees associated with removal, transportation and disposal of waste, and improves environmental outcomes locally, regionally and globally and is achieved through the implementation of a WMP for the operational life of the Development.

-6.1 Targets for Resource Recovery
+6.2 Targets for Resource Recovery

-Targets for new development are expected to contribute to state specific targets.
-The NSW Waste and Sustainable Materials Strategy 2041 (DPIE 2021) sets a target of 80% average recovery rate from all waste streams by 2030.
-Each commercial and industrial development can contribute to this NSW State target through an effective waste management plan.
+Targets for new development are expected to contribute to state-specific targets.
+The NSW Waste and Sustainable Materials Strategy 2041 (DPE, 2021) sets a target of 80% average recovery rate from all waste streams by 2030.
+Analysis by DPE (2021) indicates that the commercial and industrial waste recovery rate in 2019 was 53%.